Martinomagnifico/reveal.js-smallcontrol/README.md

 });
 ```

-* **`smalltouch`**: By default, Smallcontrol is turned off on touch devices, because these smaller controls seem harder to click on.
-You can set the value to `true` if you it on touch devices as well.
-In reality, the click area is just as large as the horizontal controls.
 * **`thisdeckonly `**: In embedded presentations, the `thisdeckonly` option defines if the small styling should be set on the current deck only.
 It is set to `true` by default, but you can set it to `false`.
 It will then show smaller controls on all embedded decks on the same page.